Murrmaid4/ReadME-Generator/Develop/README.md

 ## Description

-This is a command line application that allows you to generate quality README's with a simple prompt, response using the npm inquirer
+This is a command line application that allows users to generate quality README's answering a few simple questions using the npm inquirer.

 ## Table of Contents